Sunday, 16 August 2020

 copyrightcharleyjai

 No disclaimer because I don’t gi a rarse who may or may not be offended.
 My truth, in this post, is born from pain.
 The pain I am entitled to feel, to sometimes wallow in and to share as and when I see it is necessary.
 Necessary to heal, necessary to help others heal.
-Heal so I do not turn into my oppressors, the oppressors still oppressing in the face of the current times, oppressors who do not realise their time is about to be up, the oppressors of black people.
-People with heart, soul, ongoing strength, the loudest courage, deep wisdom, and an awakened emotionally charged fire no amount of comfort can put out.
+Heal so I do not turn into my oppressors, the oppressors still oppressing in the face of the current times, oppressors who do not realise their time is about to be up, the oppressors of Black and Brown people.
+People with heart, soul, ongoing strength, the loudest courage, deep wisdom, and an awakened emotionally charged fire no amount of 'comfort' can put out.

-The brutal lynching of George Floyd, like a shockingly disgraceful long list of blacks before and since him, stirred up the world of emotions in me.
+The brutal lynching of George Floyd, like a shockingly disgraceful long list of Black and Brown people before and since him, stirred up the world of emotions in me.
 His unlawful murder got me in my throat and in the pit of my stomach.
 The anger was instant and has not left an ounce of my being.
 But, do you know what?
 I don’t want it to.
 I need it to stay.
 I need to stay hurt, vexed, for the fire in my belly to continue to roar, for my head to continue thinking of ways I can contribute towards the change we need and for my heart to remember that love is why we are here and love is why we matter.
 Love is why we fight!

 copyrightcharleyjai

-To my Black people – we feel, think, digest, process and respond differently, but, we ARE and always will be one race: one community.
+To my Black and Brown people – we feel, think, digest, process and respond differently, but, we ARE and always will be one race; one community.
 We are affected, but we are not broken.
 We may be physically distant but, we can be socially connected.
 Some of us will protest offline and some of us will make noise online.
 However we choose to invest, the important thing is that we do (respectfully and peacefully) because without a united stance we may never have the oppressors recognise that our lives matter!
 Don’t come together just for the time.
 Come together and stay together indefinitely because each of our lives depends on our unity.
 We need to continuously feel proud of our heritage, spurred on by the great achievements of our ancestors, push forward with the work we are doing today and believe that, by the grace of God, concrete changes will follow.
 We need to continue the fight for as long as it takes.
 Together!

-I am proud of my fellow black people.
+I am proud of my fellow Black and Brown people.
 Proud of the activism efforts of so many.
 Proud of the conversations we are finally showing up for.
 Proud of the honesty we are sharing.
 Proud of the movement - BLACK LIVES MATTER TOO!
 BLACK LIVES WILL ALWAYS MATTER!
-ALL BLACK LIVES MATTER!!!!

 via Instagram